-- Work with a counselor to resolve any admission or financial aid problems.
+- Work with a counselor to resolve any admissions or financial aid problems.

 - Ask your high school to send a final transcript to your college either electronically or through the U.S. mail.

 - Review your financial aid awards: Not all financial aid awards are the same, so it’s important to choose the aid package that’s best for you and your family.
 Be sure to note what you have to do to continue receiving financial aid from year to year, and how your aid might change in future years.